 Given that the bid and offer prices of ETFs constantly move in the market we implement a safety buffer in our calculations as a safeguard against overspending any cash.
 This means that once your funds are invested there might be a small residual of cash left in the portfolio.
 Our system will allocate that cash on the very next trading window and continue to do so as long as the funds left in the portfolio can be allocated to at least one unit of one of the ETFs in the portfolio.
 We, therefore, aim to invest all cash as mathematically accurate as possible, investing to the nearest decimal when we are able to.

 5.3.
 Portfolio Rebalancing

-Our three portfolio offerings all have target weights for the different asset classes:
+Our two portfolio offerings all have target weights for the different asset classes: